Steps After You Apply

 - Keep up to date with and be sure you maintain aid eligibility and renewal requirements.

-For additional instructions on how to access your Financial Aid on MyPace Portal click here.
+For step-by-step instructions on how to accept your Financial Aid and/or obtain your Scholarship Agreement form on MyPace Portal click here.

 Certain types of Financial Aid require additional steps after you have accepted them.